Report: Bears' Jaylon Johnson out indefinitely with groin injury

 Bears cornerback Jaylon Johnson is reportedly out indefinitely with a groin injury, shortly after returning from an injury that kept him out all of training camp and in Week 1.

-ESPN’s Courtney Cronin and Adam Schefter, citing sources, broke the news on Monday.
+ESPN’s Courtney Cronin and Adam Schefter, citing sources, broke the news on Monday around noon CT.
 The report states that the team is continuing to evaluate Johnson’s recovery whether surgery is necessary.

 Johnson was placed on the non-football injury list before training camp started, due to a groin injury suffered while training on his own.
 He missed the entire preseason and was cleared for practice in Week 1.
 Johnson’s first game was Sunday, where he played extremely well.
 Johnson aggravated the injury on a leaping pass breakup that saved an explosive play.
 Johnson lay motionless on the turf for some time, as his teammates expressed visible disappointment as trainers attended to him.
 He did not return to the game.

-Note: UPDATE: Head coach Ben Johnson said in a Monday afternoon that cornerback Jaylon Johnson suffered a “new injury,” unrelated to the groin issue that kept him out the entire preseason.
-Ben Johnson did not immediately disclose the nature of the ailment, and said that the Bears will continue to gather information on Jaylon Johnson’s prognosis before providing an update on the player’s status.